-The sector implemented several interventions to improve maternal health outcomes.
-Some of these interventions were maternal and perinatal death surveillance and response; group antennal; GhiLMIS to improving essential commodities and supplies; immediate postpartum family planning; and integration of maternal mental health into routine healthcare delivery.
+Several interventions were implemented to improve maternal health outcomes in 2024.
+Some of these were maternal and perinatal death surveillance and response; group antennal; GhiLMIS to improving essential commodities and supplies; immediate postpartum family planning; and integration of maternal mental health into routine healthcare delivery.